conduktor/conduktor-docs/docs/platform/installation/get-started/docker.md

 # Docker Quick Start

-Get started with the latest Conduktor Platform Docker image in just a few minutes.
+Get started with the latest Conduktor Platform Docker image.
+The installation and configuration process normally takes under one hour.

 Conduktor depends on a configuration file `platform-config.yaml`.
 This is used to setup your oganizations environment.
 The file is used to declare: